 2. Think about what success means to you – If you get stuck, make a list of past accomplishments that really made you feel as if you did something worthwhile.
-Your aim is to create a short list of measurements to help you track your progress.
+Your aim is to create a shortlist of measurements to help you track your progress.

 3. Identify your personal goals – Take the time to explore what you might want to do with your life and career, and then narrow down to the goals you most want to pursue, across the full range of life areas.

 4. Combine the first three steps – Look at your goals, your unique strengths and your idea of success, and then identify the one goal that you most want to achieve.
-Make sure that the goal is expressed in a way that is measurable and attainable, and that it’s expressed in as powerful and motivating a way as possible.
+Make sure that the goal is expressed in a way that is measurable and attainable, and that it’s expressed in an as powerful and motivating way as possible.

 5. Keep refining – Edit and perfect the words until you have a clear, concise statement that identifies your ideas, and how you’ll measure the results.